Kirkby Stephen: Scenic highlights

 Other scenic features in the area include Nine Standards Rigg to the north-east Pendragon Castle and Wild Boar Fell to the south.

 Unlike neighbouring Brough, Kirkby shows no evidence of Roman settlement.
 However, there are many traces of much more ancient eras in the area, including remains of a large Iron Age earthwork or hill fort known as Croglam Castle, on the south-eastern edge of the town.

+Yomp Mountain Challenge

+The Yomp Mountain Challenge started in 1983, is a 23 mile fell running and walking event following the River Eden’s watershed along the high ground on both sides of the neighbouring dale of Mallerstang, including Wild Boar Fell and the summit of nearby Nine Standards Rigg.
+Originally inspired by local business owner Peter Denby to honour the efforts of British troops in the Falkland Islands conflict with Argentina, the route was designed by local fell runner Richard Sewell and first walked by a small group of enthusiasts, which included Richard, Glyn Robinson, Ray Myers and a number of others, with Mr Denby in support.
+It was then adopted by the Rotary Club as an annual fund raising event and during the early years was strongly supported by team entries from both the regular British Army and the TA.
+It later became registered with the Fell Runners Association and whilst the June fell running calendar was already quite full, the Yomp has over the years attracted some top fell runners, with the long course record being held for many years by Sedbergh fell runner Paul Tuson.
+It has recently been re-started after a short hiatus and offers a number of other length races held over the same weekend.

 Railways

 Kirkby Stephen West station, on the Settle–Carlisle line, is located over 1 mi south-west of the town.
 The line keeps to high ground, avoiding any descent into the valleys where possible.

 A second, older railway station is Kirkby Stephen East station at the southern edge of the town.
 Originally a large junction of the South Durham & Lancashire Union Railway and the Eden Valley Railway, the station was reopened by the Stainmore Railway Company in August 2011 as a heritage centre and operational railway representing the 1950s.
 It is open to visitors every weekend.